 How to Analyze Firewall Logs

-Firewall logging, especially permitted events, can help discover potential network security threats.
+Firewall logging, especially of permitted events, can be helpful for discovering potential network security threats.
 An organization generally places strict protection on assets that should not be freely accessible.
 These may include internal corporate networks and the workstations of employees.
 Typically, no unmediated inbound connection to these systems is allowed.

-What to look for in firewall log analysis
+What to look for when performing firewall log analysis

-Once you have gathered and started analyzing the logs, you can decide what to look for.
+Once you have gathered the firewall logs and started the process of analyzing the logs, you can decide what to look for in the log.
 You should refrain from only looking for “harmful” events.
 Your firewall logs not only help you isolate compromises and incidents, but they can also help you specify the normal operations of the firewall.

-One way to see whether the behavior logged is suspicious is to see what the normal operations are and then to note the anomalies.
+One way to see whether the behavior that has been logged is suspicious is to see what the normal operations are and then to note the exceptions.